Gap Year Ideas

 There are now many Gap year organisations that exist to help students plan their travelling itinerary, so this option has never been easier!

 With their knowledge and experience, you can come up with a tailored route that covers everything you’d like to see and do.

-Our 12 months are valuable, so it’s worth planning it carefully to gain skills and experience that will appeal to employers later on.
+Your 12 months are valuable, so it’s worth planning it carefully to gain skills and experience that will appeal to employers later on.

-These include childcare, hospitality, teaching, nursing and conservation.
+Employment sectors include childcare, hospitality, teaching, nursing and conservation.

 If you don’t achieve the A level results you are expecting, it’s not the end of the world.

 If you choose not to go through Clearing and find another course at a different university, then a Gap year is a good way of buying time to consider your next move.